This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 I will have a more detailed post coming on the most popular Nepal trekking routes with kids, but here is a summary of the most common choices.
 These are the treks that we considered when planning our trip to Nepal.

 Ghorepani Poon Hill – located in the Annapurna range, this is the most common trek families choose.
 It takes about 5 days and will take you to 3,200 m.
-We have friends who have taken toddlers and young children on this trek, so it is a great entry hike in Nepal.
+We have friends who have taken young children on this trek, so it is a great entry hike in Nepal.
 You will need to fly or take an 8-hour bus from Kathmandu to Pokhara.
 It offers the traditional tea house trekking experience with great views of the Annapurnas.
+For those thinking of trekking with a baby, read more here about Ghorepani Poon Hill trek with a baby.

 Everest Base Camp – the most well-known trek in Nepal, you will need 14-18 days to go all the way and back.
 We spent 10 days on the trail, going 2/3s the way up.
 Due to the higher altitude, I would recommend EBC for children over 8.
 You have to fly to Lukla to access the hike.
 If you want to see the world’s tallest mountain and you don’t mind sharing the trail with others, this is a very epic hike with kids.
 It is a very well established trail with tea houses.